-As we can separate the 3D objects from the reconstructed scene into object clusters, then we need to generate 3D pseudo bounding boxes from the object clusters and learn the 3D object labels, called GBA-Learner.
-Given the object cluster $\mathcal{P}_{j}^*$ in the global frame, we first fit a tight 3D bounding box.
-Since the 3D object detection task only takes into account the yaw rotation angle, a simple solution would be finding the minimum enclosing rectangle in the bird’s-eye view and calculating the object’s height based on the points along the z-axis.
-However, this method cannot estimate the orientation well, because the BEV bounding box cannot guarantee the reconstructed 3D points are near the edges of the bounding box, and so the orientation can be easily influenced by the noise.
-Supposed that the reconstructed points are mainly on the surface of the object and inspired by Zhang et al.~\cite{zhang2017efficient}, we optimize the orientation $r_y$ by minimizing the sum of distances between the points and their nearest edge and then adjust the width and length of the bird’s-eye view bounding box to achieve the minimum area, as
+\paragraph{3D bounding box fitting.} We now obtain object clusters and then we need to generate the initial 3D pseudo box from the object points in each cluster.
+Given the object cluster $\mathcal{P}_{j}^*$, we fit a tight 3D bounding box according to the object points.
+These tight boxes serve as the initial 3D labels.
+Utilizing the assumption that the reconstructed points are mainly located on the object's surface and taking inspiration from~\citet{zhang2017efficient}, we optimize the orientation $r_y$ by minimizing the total distance between the points and their closest edge.
+Subsequently, we adjust the width and length of the bird's-eye view bounding box to achieve minimal area: